 How much will you save?

-The Go Washington DC Card website claims that you will save up to 40%.
-The price for every attraction is different, so actual savings will vary, depending on which attractions you choose.
+The Go Washington DC Card website claims that you will save up to 47%.
+The price for every attraction is different, so actual savings will vary.

 Several attractions are only about $10-15 each, and if those are your top picks, you could actually lose money with the standard Go Card.
 Other attractions, like our Big Bus Night Tour cost $39.
-If that’s an attraction you’ll enjoy, then Go Card is almost definitely a good deal.
-Do the math before you buy.
+If that’s high on your list, then Go Card is almost definitely a good deal.

 I saw the savings add up when my husband and I visited Washington D.C. last fall.
-He had a work trip and was going to be in meetings during the day.
-I bought a Go Card for myself, but not for him.
-It turned out that he was able to do two of my three Go Card attractions with me – the Newseum and the Big Bus Night Tour.
+I bought a Go Card for myself, but not for him because he had meetings during the day.
+It turned out that he was able to do two of my three Go Card attractions with me.

 Is it a good option for kids?

-The Child Go Card is $20-30 less expensive than the Adult version and works the same way.
+The Child Go Card is less expensive than the Adult version and works the same way.
 It is intended for children ages 7-12.
-Generally, the Go Washington DC Card will be a good deal for anyone over age 7, and even younger children, but not always.
+Teens pay adult prices.
+Go Card will usually be a good deal for kids, but not always.

-Visit the official websites and do the math before you buy.
-Kids typically get free or reduced admission and prices vary greatly by age and attraction.
-Here are two scenarios – one when the Go Washington DC Card would be a good idea for a child and one when it wouldn’t.
+Do the math before you buy – especially for young children and teens.
+Youth typically get free or reduced admission without Go Card.
+Here are two scenarios – one when the Go Washington DC Card is a good idea for a child and one when it isn’t.

-- If you choose a Big Bus Tour, Mount Vernon admission and Bike Rentals with your 6-year-old, you’ll pay $55.
-In that case, the $34 Child Go Card is clearly your best bet.
+- If you choose a Big Bus Tour, Mount Vernon and Bike Rentals with your 6-year-old, the regular price is $55.
+The $34 Child Go Card is clearly your best bet.

-- If my 13-year-old had been with me for the Big Bus Night Tour, Newseum and National Building Museum on my last D.C. trip, her a la carte cost would have been $51.
+- If my 13-year-old had been with me for the Big Bus Tour, Newseum and National Building Museum, her total would have been $51.
 That’s $3 less than the cost of the Adult Go Card.

 Which are the best attractions?

-Hard to say, because every family’s needs and interests are different.
-I’ve done about half of the Go Washington DC Card activities over multiple trips to Washington D.C. and each has been well done and worthwhile.
+I’ve done about half of the Go Washington DC Card activities over multiple trips to Washington D.C. and each has been worthwhile.
 I trust that the other options on the list are solid too.
-You probably won’t go far wrong with any of them.
+The best activities are the ones that you will enjoy most.

-- Mount Vernon is well worth a day if you’ve never seen it.
-Boat transportation from Old Alexandria and admission to Mount Vernon will count as two separate activities.
-We have done the boat cruise and it’s really fun, but the schedule isn’t flexible and I would have liked more time at Mount Vernon.
+- Mount Vernon is well worth a day.
+Boat transportation from Old Alexandria and admission to Mount Vernon count as two Go Card attractions.
+We have done the boat cruise and it’s fun, but the schedule isn’t flexible.
+I would have liked more time at Mount Vernon.

-- My husband and I did the Big Bus Night Tour with friends and agreed that it was one of the highlights of our trip.
+- The Big Bus Night Tour was one of the highlights of our trip.
 It’s an easy way to see the monuments beautifully lit at night.

-- The International Spy Museum is lots of fun for a wide range of ages.
+- The International Spy Museum is fun for a wide range of ages.
 It is conveniently located and you can easily spend up to half a day here.